LifeCANvs/LCvs-softdev_lib_frameng-Godot2XP/README.md

 You shouldn't.
 This fork isn't intended to replace modern Godot versions.
 If you're looking to make a retro style video game, you can probably do that just fine with any newer engine.
-If you're the retro PC enthusiast type that's willing to put up with an old version of Godot despite its quirks, this version might be fine for you.
+If you're the retro PC enthusiast type that's willing to put up with an old version of Godot despite its quirks, because you want your game to run on hardware it looks like it should, this version might be fine for you.

 #### Important Notes